analyzewithritika/analyzewithritika/README.md

 - 🌍 I'm from **Lucknow, Uttar pradesh.**

-- 👨‍💻 Currently working as a Data analysts Intern at [SNVA Group](https://snva.com/)
+- 👨‍💻 Currently working as a Business Analyst Intern at [SNVA Group](https://snva.com/)

 - 💬 Ask me about **Python, MySQL, MongoDB**